huangand000/Directionality-a-MOTION-gaming-experience/README.md

 DIRECTIONALITY a MOTION gaming experience
 ============

-Introduction to game production, recreating Dance Dance Revolution with JavaScript

-A web application built with Node.js using the Express framework and Socket.IO to recreate Dance Dance Revolution with Motion Detection, Voice Recognition and modern visual customizations.
+A web-based game built with Node.js using the Express framework and Socket.IO to recreate Dance Dance Revolution with Motion Detection, Voice Recognition and modern visual customizations.

 Features:
 -  Implemented Motion Detection with Gest.js library to match the direction of game arrows